lab1092/blender-manual_ja/manual/animation/basics/motion_paths.rst

    Start/End
       Starting and Ending frame of range of paths to display/calculate (not for 'Around Current Frame' Onion-skinning method) Step
-      This is the same thing as the :guilabel:`GStep` for ghosts - it allows you the only materialize on the path one frame each *n* ones.
+      This is the same thing as the *GStep* for ghosts - it allows you the only materialize on the path one frame each *n* ones.
 Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D views.

 Frame Numbers
    When enabled, a small number appears next to each frame dot on the path, which is of course the number of the corresponding frame...
 Keyframes
    When enabled, big yellow square dots are drawn on motion paths, materializing the keyframes of their bones (i.e. only the paths of keyed bones at a given frame get a yellow dot at this frame).
 Keyframe Numbers
-   When enabled, you'll see the numbers of the displayed keyframes - so this option is obviously only valid when :guilabel:`Show Keys` is enabled.
+   When enabled, you'll see the numbers of the displayed keyframes - so this option is obviously only valid when *Show Keys* is enabled.

 Cache
    From / To